Recommended Reading for Patients and Families

 Babyface: A Story of Heart and Bones by Jeanne McDermott

 This book presents a very moving story of a mother's experience after the birth of her child who was diagnosed with Apert syndrome.
 An excellent description of the joy and the agony experienced by families who must deal with medical complexity while falling in love with their child.

 A Different Life: Growing Up Learning Disabled and Other Adventures by Quinn Bradlee

 When he was 14, Bradlee was diagnosed with velo-cardio-facial syndrome (VCFS), a disorder that can cause a wide range of physical ailments and learning disabilities.
 Bradlee describes the challenges and joys of living “a different life” with disarming candor and humor.

 Bully, directed by Lee Hirsch (DVD)

 This film gives an intimate, sometimes hard to watch, look at how bullying has touched five kids and their families.
 Filmed over the course of a school year, Bully opens a window into the pained and often endangered lives of bullied kids, the responses of teachers and administrators and the growing movement among parents and youths to change how bullying is handled.

 This handout answers common questions about bills from Seattle Children's for dental services.
 It details the billing process for patients who receive care as part of their treatment through the Craniofacial Center.

 Early Sound Development in Children with a Cleft Palate (PDF)

-Explains how speech develops in children who have a cleft palate.
-Describes how sounds develop and provides tips for supporting a child’s sound development both pre– and post–cleft palate repair.
+This handout explains how speech develops in children who have a cleft palate; describes how sounds develop; and provides tips for supporting a child’s sound development both pre– and post–cleft palate repair.